Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

+## Build 1459

+* Prevents a crash that happened after a game was stopped.

+* Makes the swipe action on the ScenePad and FilePad less sensitive.

+* Code completion for GDScript code is back.

+## Build 1457

+* Project Manager: it is now possible to select many projects and delete them in one go.

+* Clears memory used after a game terminates, this also fixes crashes that happen when restarting a game (AppStore crashes)..

+* Fixes an imbalance of objects, that prevents another crash from happening
+  (#833)

+## Build 1452

+* Due to popular demand, we now support saving your projects on a location of your choice, so that you are not limited to saving files into your iPad, you can now choose an external USB drive, iCloud drive or any other external locations.

+* Deleting a project will now require confirmation - this is not a sign of weakness, but an acknowledgement that certain actions in life are irreversible, so we leverage the best technologies in SwiftUI to ensure that you have a second chance.

 ## Build 1449

 * Fixes a crash when an object is removed via undo, while the inspector was